MiroslavJelaska/gitignore/README.md

 ### Windows
 Download `git-ignore` file and put it inside any directory that is added to the PATH.

 To find out what are those directories go to  `Control Panel → All Control Panel Items → System → Advanced system settings (in sidemenu)→ Advanced (tab) → Environment Variables... → User variables for <username>`.
 There should be variable called `PATH`.
 To view folders or to add your own select PATH variable and click `Edit...`.
-I prefere to add utilities to `C://Users/<username>/AppData/Roaming/Utilities`.
+I prefer to add utilities at `C://Users/<username>/AppData/Roaming/Utilities`.

 ## Dependacies